Skip to content

 } })

-Elysia seamlessly integrate the specification into the schema
+Elysia seamlessly integrates the specification into the schema

-While Elysia use schema you provide to generate the OpenAPI specification, and validate the request/response, and infer type automatically all from a single source of truth.
+While Elysia uses schema you provide to generate the OpenAPI specification, and validates the request/response, and infers types automatically all from a single source of truth.

 Elysia also appends the schema registered in model to the OpenAPI spec, allowing you to reference the model in a dedicated section in Swagger or Scalar UI while this is missing on tRPC inline the schema to the route.